 While chemotherapy kills leukemia cells directly, immunotherapies stimulate the immune system so your body can use its own natural defenses to fight the disease.

-Patients receiving adoptive cell therapies are treated by their primary oncologists as well as clinicians in the Transplant & Cellular Therapy (TCT) Center.
+Patients receiving cellular therapies are treated by their primary oncologists as well as clinicians in the Transplant & Cellular Therapy Center.

-Immunotherapies called monoclonal antibodies are designed to knock out specific proteins or target other unique characteristics of each patient’s cancer cells.
-Like a magnet, they find and attach themselves to the target on the cancer cells and then deliver agents that will kill the cancer cells only, usually without affecting healthy cells.
-This is the idea behind personalized medicine.
+- Monoclonal antibodies.
+These are designed to knock out specific proteins or target other unique characteristics of each patient’s cancer cells.
+Like a magnet, they find and attach themselves to the target on the cancer cells and can kill the cancer cell directly or help the immune system recognize the cancer cell and kill the cancer cell.

 Donor lymphocyte infusion